Abhishek-Kuvalekar/Transceiver-CC1120-/README.md

 # Transceiver-CC1120-
-Interfacing ATSAM4SD32C with transceiver IC CC1120 to generate Morse code.
+This is a failed attempt of interfacing ATSAM4SD32C with transceiver IC CC1120 to generate Morse code.
+This code doesn't work.